Red Line Maintenance Work

 On weekdays during this work, riders can travel between Braintree and South Station on the Commuter Rail for just $2.40, the same price as a Zone 1A or subway fare.
 Simply show your CharlieCard or CharlieTicket to the conductor.

 Tie replacement involves using heavy machinery to align the ties before crew members secure them in place, as seen here during Orange Line work in July 2019.

 Rail ties run perpendicular to the tracks with the rails sitting on top.
 Aging ties are often the cause of speed restrictions along sections of track.
-The new ties our crews are installing will last up to 30 years and will reduce the possibility of speed restrictions.
+Our crews are installing new ties that will last up to 30 years and will reduce the possibility of speed restrictions.